Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field

-A typical optical pumping and relaxation cycle for the polarization measurement at 2 T using the $f_4^-$ pumping scheme is shown in Fig.~\ref{fig:cycle}.
+A typical optical pumping and relaxation cycle for the polarization measurement at 2\,T using the $f_4^-$ pumping scheme is shown in Fig.~\ref{fig:cycle}.

-The sweeps for the probe laser frequency over the probe doublet periodically and continuously proceed during the measurement cycle.
-Each polarization data point in Fig.~\ref{fig:cycle} is obtained from one full period of the sweep which typically takes about 14 s.
-The pump laser is turned on at 0 s and nuclear polarization of $^3$He starts to build up as an exponential function of time,
+The sweeps of the probe laser frequency for the probe doublet periodically and continuously proceed throughout the measurement cycle.
+Each polarization data point in Fig.~\ref{fig:cycle} is obtained from one full period of the sweep which typically takes about 14\,s.
+The pump laser is turned on at 0\,s and nuclear polarization of $^3$He starts to build up as an exponential function of time,

 where $M_s$ is the steady-state polarization and $T_b$ is the build-up time constant.
 Following the convention in~\cite{Gentile:1993}, the build-up rate, or effective pumping rate (pumping rate for short throughout this paper), $R$ is defined as